radiantearth/stac-api-spec/fragments/filter/README.md

 The STAC API Filter Extension reuses the definitions of several conformance classes defined in OAFeat CQL, but with a prefix of
 `https://api.stacspec.org/v1.0.0-beta.1/item-search#filter:` instead of `http://www.opengis.net/spec/ogcapi-features-3/1.0/req/`.

-The implementation must support both of these conformance classes:
+The implementation must support these conformance classes:

 - Filter (`https://api.stacspec.org/v1.0.0-beta.1/item-search#filter:filter`) defines the Queryables mechanism and parameters `filter-lang`, `filter-crs`, and `filter`.
 - Simple CQL (`https://api.stacspec.org/v1.0.0-beta.1/item-search#filter:simple-cql`) defines the query language used for the `filter` parameter defined by Filter.

-In place of the OAFeat CQL Features Filter class that binds Filter and Simple CQL to the Features resource (`/collections/{cid}/items`), the Filter Extension instead defines this conformance class:

 - Item Search Filter (`https://api.stacspec.org/v1.0.0-beta.1/item-search#filter:item-search-filter`) binds the Filter and Simple CQL conformance classes to apply to the Item Search endpoint (`/search`).
+This class is the correlate of the OAFeat CQL Features
+  Filter class that binds Filter and Simple CQL to the Features resource (`/collections/{cid}/items`).

 The implementation must support at least one of the "CQL Text" or "CQL JSON" conformance classes that define the CQL format used in the filter parameter: